 How to Help with Homework

-Many times helping with homework becomes taking over the homework from lack of planning, being tired, rushing and other situations that makes doing the homework for the child seem like the better option.
-Below are some tips culled from education.com that helps to equip your child to build a healthy attitude to completing homework and studying skills.
-If you ever wondered how to help with homework then read on.
+Below are some tips culled from education.com that help equip your child to build a healthy attitude to completing homework and studying skills.
+If you ever wondered how to help with homework, then read on.

 Figure out what makes a productive workspace for your child.
-Help him focus by limiting distractions during his study time and making sure that all the materials he needs, such as erasers, rulers, and a pencil sharpener, are within reach.
+Help him focus by limiting distractions during his study time and ensuring all the materials he needs, such as erasers, rulers, and a pencil sharpener, are within reach.
 This reduces distractions from getting up to find pencils or sharpeners.

 Help Your Child Get Organised

 Help him keep track of his assignments with a checklist or a homework planner.
-You can start by showing your child an example to start with, then let him do it on his own.
-Make sure he has an organised folder or binder so that he won’t lose all those loose papers.
+You can start by showing your child an example, then let him do it on his own.
+Make sure he has an organized folder or binder so that he won’t lose all those loose papers.

 Work on Time Management

-Have your child make a daily schedule for himself that he can use to practice estimating the amount of time it will take to do certain activities.
-Adjust the schedule together based on how long things actually took, and show him how he can use it to plan ahead.
+Have your child make a daily schedule that includes estimating how long it will take to do certain activities.
+Next, you can guide your child to adjust the schedule based on how long things took.
+Finally, you show how your child can use this information to plan.
 To avoid procrastinating when long-term projects come around, help your child apply the same strategy and divide the project into smaller, more manageable tasks.

 Set a Routine